dannguyen/journalism-syllabi/README.md

 <a href="https://github.com/tysone/2014-columbia">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>In this course, students will learn how to design and build news Web sites from the ground up.
+        In this course, students will learn how to design and build news Web sites from the ground up.
 The course will be a mix of concept and practical application of digital news design, including user research.
-Students will learn to develop prototypes, iterate design concepts and code the HTML, CSS and ...</em></p>
+Students will learn to develop prototypes, iterate design concepts and code the HTML, CSS and
+        </small></p>

         <p>Instructors: Tyson Evans @tysone, Josh Keller @josh_keller</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>